In This Article

 Pictured: Memo Irish Leather ($300)

-This is a major category of perfume and features sweet notes, like vanilla and amber, but also pungent notes like balsamic and benzoin.
-These scents are often linked to the Middle East because of notes of frankincense and incense.
+Oriental scents are a major category of perfume and feature a mix of sweet notes, like vanilla and amber, and pungent notes like balsamic and benzoin.
+Oriental fragrances, like Gucci Guilty ($80), are often linked to the Middle East because of notes of frankincense and incense.
 In general, these exotic scents are warm and sensual, and best worn in the evening.

 Pictured: Bvlgari Omnia Indian Garnet ($82)

-Also called Agarwood, oud is made with the resin of the Aquilaria tree and has a woody, earthy, shadowy quality.
-Usually, scents that feature oud, like Byredo Parfums Oud Immortel ($145), use a synthetic version—real oud is expensive and difficult to harvest.
+Also called agarwood, oud is made with the resin of the aquilaria tree and has a woody, earthy, shadowy quality.
+Usually, scents that feature oud, like Byredo Parfums Oud Immortel ($145), use a synthetic version since real oud is expensive and difficult to harvest.
 Warm and smoky, oud fragrances are preferred among Middle Eastern wearers but are also prized by those seeking luxury and sensuality.

 Pictured: Desigual Fun (Discontinued)